-Any student suspended on an interim basis has the right to a hearing before the Student Discipline Committee (see Section 13).
-The student suspended on an interim basis must present a written request for a hearing to the Dean of Students or Dean of Graduate Studies and to the President of the Student Government Association or President of the Graduate Student Association within five days of the notification of the interim suspension.
+Any student suspended on an interim basis has the right to a hearing before the Student written request for a hearing to the Dean of Students or Dean of Graduate Studies and to the President of the Student Government Association or President of the Graduate Student Association within five days of the notification of the interim suspension.
 The hearing must be held within five days of the suspended student's request for a hearing unless the student charged requests a delay, in which case the times specified in the following section shall apply.